faizanmir/liftrr/README.md

 Events:
 - `orientation.status` with `{facing, ok}`
 - `calibration.succeeded` with `{imu, laser, ready}`
+- `session.started` when a pending session auto-starts
 - `bt_classic.required` when Classic is not connected on BLE connect
+- `time.sync.timeout` when the sync window expires

 ## Bluetooth Classic file streaming
 When the phone sends `session.stream` over BLE, the device checks the SD index and streams the file over Classic Bluetooth if connected.